nstijepovic/sample-foundry-apim/docs/INTEGRATION-GUIDE.md

 ## Part 2: Create Foundry Connection

-Now we'll create a connection in Azure AI Foundry that points to our APIM.
+Now we'll create a connection in Microsoft Foundry that points to our APIM.

 ### Step 2.1: Deploy Using Bicep